PPC.co

 Although your client’s old Google ads will not last them much longer and new Google ads will take over, the previous ads may control and enable you to troubleshoot.

 Changing the keywords or the entire ad completely may not give you an idea about the source behind a particular problem when the CTR, conversion value, and conversion rates show a significant drop.
+This helps you identify what works and avoid unnecessary drops in performance across the search engine.

 Nevertheless, old Google ads can have a substantial impact on the results of your new campaign.